 There are a number of events such as talks, discussions and debates held around the country.

 In schools, children are taught about the history of black British people.
 Typically, the achievements of inspiring black British role models such as athletes, authors, poets, actors and musicians are celebrated, too.

 As teachers, it's essential to ensure that children know what Black History Month actually is and why it is celebrated.
 Explaining this to children might seem straightforward, but there's actually a lot for young learners to unpack and understand.

 A differentiated, age-appropriate approach to teaching the meaning of Black History Month is necessary to ensure all primary children can learn something – and celebrate Black British history, too.

-A simple, straightforward approach to teaching about Black History Month is best for younger children in Years 1 and 2.
+A simple, straightforward approach to teaching about Black History Month UK is best for younger children in Years 1 and 2.
 A quick discussion about why it's good to see a range of people with different skin tones and appearances in books, TV programmes and films will get children thinking about why visibility of minority ethnic groups, including Black British people, is important.